Effective Ice Baths for Anxiety

 During my recovery, I started physical therapy, and at the end of each session, I would wrap my ankle in an ice pack for about 15 minutes.
 At first, the cold was to help with the physical pain, but soon, I realized it was more than that.

-Before you intentionally put yourself in fight-or-flight mode, your brain is stuck in a loop of worry and overthinking.
-Cold water therapy breaks this cycle by rapidly increasing your heart rate and blood pressure and producing key neurotransmitters like norepinephrine and adrenaline, vital to managing stress.
+Before you intentionally put yourself in fight-or-flight mode, your might be stuck in a loop of worry and overthinking.
+Cold water breaks this cycle by rapidly increasing your heart rate and blood pressure and producing key neurotransmitters like norepinephrine and adrenaline.

-Over time, I noticed a lasting impact on my default thinking.
-Situations that used to cause me a lot of anxiety no longer had the same effect.
-The regular shock of the cold basically trained my brain to recognize that those triggers weren’t worth worrying about.
+Over time, I noticed changes to my default thinking.
+Situations that used to trigger anxiety, no longer had the same effect.
+The regular cold shock trained my brain to better categorize real danger (freezing water) and perceived danger (‘what ifs’ and other irrational thoughts that don’t really matter).

-The moment I stepped into the ice bath, my perspective shifted from being consumed by negative thoughts to being present in the moment.
-Instead of dwelling on the past or worrying about the future, I find myself fully engaged with what’s happening right now.
+Instead of dwelling on the past or worrying about the future, I find it much easier to focus on what’s happening right now.

 Before you take an ice bath, consult with a doctor, especially if you have any underlying medical conditions.
 It’s also good to have someone nearby or at least inform someone, as the initial cold shock can be intense and dangerous.